-Frederick Engels also noted that in the later part of the 19th century Britain acquired a large military−industrial complex, which would make impossible a parliamentary road to socialism here, since Parliament has ceased to be — if it ever was — master of the state.
+Frederick Engels also noted that in the later part of the 19th century Britain acquired a large military-industrial complex, which would make impossible a parliamentary road to socialism here, since Parliament has ceased to be master of the state.

 Since the mid 1970s there has been a creeping change towards fascism, beginning with internment without trial in the occupied north of Ireland, followed by the Diplock Courts and the Prevention of Terrorism Act.

 In the 1980s Prime Minister Thatcher began a process of gathering more and more power to the office of the Prime Minister at the expense of parliamentary democracy.
-This process has continued under the Major and Blair governments.
+This process has continued under subsequent governments.

 In the streets now CCTV monitoring schemes can recognise individual faces and track car number plates, while various public transport travel passes leave an electronic trail wherever the user goes.

-Much of these new aspects of state control and monitoring of individuals is made possible by advancing technology and much of the administration of this is done by private enterprise.
+Much of the new aspects of state control and monitoring of individuals is made possible by advancing technology and much of the administration of this is done by private enterprise.

 Giant privately-run computers now administer the Passport Service, the Immigration Service, the Inland Revenue, the National Insurance database, our education and health services, our agriculture and food control and many other Government departments.

 The involvement of the private sector in the administration of the state is such that we are heading towards the monetarist ideal state - in which the elected legislative at national and local levels, meets once a year to hand out contracts - or rather to rubber-stamp recommendations prepared by private firms of consultants, as already occurs in parts of the US.

 The ruling class is ruling directly while the bourgeois democratic organs of the state are being marginalised.